Johann-S/gulp-image-lqip/README.md

 * Type: `string`
 * Default: `null`

-Define the rootPath of your website.
+Define the rootPath of your website, it must be an **absolute** path.

 ## Thanks